 If you want to enhance your singing and speaking voice then my personal recommendation is to use a natural vocal booster that also soothes and relieves hoarseness Click here to check it out on Amazon.com

 There are a lot of singers who actually lose their voice either when they sing or after a couple of hours after they have sung.
-Although a lot of people want to complicate things on why this is happening but the answer is fairly simple, it can either be a medical problem or a bad singing technique, in some cases it could be a combination of both.
+Although a lot of people want to complicate things on why this is happening but the answer is fairly simple, it can either be a medical problem or a bad singing technique and in some cases, it could be a combination of both.
 A lot of people do not know how to get their singing voice back after losing it, the problem is that if you are singing correctly you shouldn’t lose your voice at all.

 A lot of singers put way too much pressure on themselves, and they try to improve as fast as possible, the problem is that their bodies simply can not adjust fast enough, and sooner or later they will damage their vocal cords.
 A lot of beginner singers need to simply slow down and allow their bodies to recover from all the stress.
 If you are a beginner singer then your body is not comfortable with singing yet, and it will not be for at least 2-3 months.

-If you want to know what is the best way on how to repair your singing voice, then my personal recommendation is to never get to a point where you strained your vocal folds in such a manner that they actually hurt while singing.
+If you want to know what is the best way how to repair your singing voice, then my personal recommendation is to never get to a point where you strained your vocal folds in such a manner that they actually hurt while singing.
 I know that this isn’t the advice you wanted, but trust me your first priority as a singer is to keep your vocal cords healthy.
 No matter how good or talented of a singer you are, without healthy vocal cords you will never be able to sing at your full potential.

 On the other hand, frequently straining and forcing your vocal cords, can lead up to some serious medical problems like vocal cord nodules.
 A lot of singers get damaged vocal cords from screaming or scream-singing, this is because their body isn’t used to screaming at all, and with each attempt, they only put more pressure on their vocal cords, especially if they are not doing it correctly.
 My personal recommendation is to first read my article on how to keep your vocal cords healthy How to take care of your vocal cords for singing? ( In 10 Easy Ways ).

 One of the major reasons why you constantly injure your vocal cords or you simply lose your voice is because you are not warmed up.
-Even singers who think they are warming up, odds are that they are not doing it correctly.
+Even singers who think they are warming up, the odds are they are not doing it correctly.
 Consider warming up as a pillar post of singing, without a good warm-up routine you are simply exposing yourself to injury.
-Basically, without a good warm up routine, you are risking a lot for no potential reward, other than those extra 10 minutes which you should have used to warm up.
+Basically, without a good warm-up routine, you are risking a lot for no potential reward, other than those extra 10 minutes which you should have used to warm up.

 Far too many singers overcomplicate their warm up, although it should be fairly simple.
 Know what you will sing and what kind of warm-ups will be good for that genre of singing.
 If you are doing the same warm-ups every day and you are singing different types of songs almost every time then you should start to focus on warm up exercises that are beneficial for that type of song.
 My personal recommendation is to warm up in the morning, check out my recent article on how to do it correctly How to warm up your voice in the morning? ( Fast & Easy ).